ziagham/Sample-Microservices/README.md

 A few changes must be made before running.

-> Since this program is developed in the Linux environment, it is necessary to change the paths for the InputDirectory and OutputDirectory, as well as the path of the `ReferenceData` file in the **appsettings.json** file in **MainAppliction** project.
+> There is an important property in the appsettings.json file, **BaseServiceSettings**, that must be specified before running.
+This property have two sub properties `UseInMemoryDatabase` and `UserabbitMq`, which specify the type of database to be used, and whether to use UserabbitMq or AzureServiceBus respectively.

+By default, InMemoryDatabase and AzureServiceBus are used.
+An AzureServiceBus `ConnectionString` is also set to make running the program with less configurations.

 Below you can see the program settings, which is in Json format.
-This file has more settings items.
-Such as **WatchingFilters** that can be used for watching on certain file extensions. **OutputResultSuffix** which adds the desired extension to the end of the output files. **OverwriteFile** used in a situation if the the output file name is exist in output directory, then it should be overwriten or a generate  a unique file name. **CheckDirectoryExistand** whether the existence of input and output directories are checked.

     {
+        "RabbitMq": {
+            "Hostname": "rabbitmq",
+            "QueueName": "CustomerQueue",
+            "UserName": "guest",
+            "Password": "guest"
+        },
+        "ConnectionStrings": {
+            "CustomerDatabase": ""
+        },
+        "BaseServiceSettings": {
+            "UseInMemoryDatabase": true,
+            "UserabbitMq": false
+        },
-      "AppSettings": {
+        "AzureServiceBus": {
-          "InputDirectory": "/home/ziagham/...",
-          "OutputDirectory": "/home/ziagham/...",
-          "ReferenceDataPath": "/home/ziagham/.../ReferenceData.xml",
-          "WatchingFilters": "*.*",
-          "OutputResultSuffix": "-Result",
-          "OverwriteFile": false,
-          "CheckDirectoryExist": true
+            "ConnectionString": "",
+            "QueueName": "CustomerQueue"
         }
 	}

 To run this program, first go to the main solution directory and then run the below commands in the **Terminal**, **Powershell** or **CMD**.